Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Abstract

-We study open-closed orbifold Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks with respect to Lagrangian branes of Aganagic-Vafa type.
-We prove an open mirror theorem for toric Calabi-Yau 3-orbifolds, which expresses generating functions of orbifold disk invariants in terms of Abel-Jacobi maps of the mirror curves.
-This generalizes a conjecture by Aganagic-Vafa and Aganagic-Klemm-Vafa, proved by the first and the second authors, on disk invariants of smooth toric Calabi-Yau 3-folds.
+\item We prove an open mirror theorem which relates the generating function $F_{0,1}^{\cX,(\cL,f)}$ of orbifold disk invariants to Abel-Jacobi maps of the mirror curve of $\cX$.
+This generalizes a conjecture by Aganagic-Vafa \cite{AV00} and Aganagic-Klemm-Vafa \cite{AKV02} (proved in full generality by the first and the second authors in \cite{FL}) on the disk potential of a smooth semi-projective toric Calabi-Yau 3-fold. \end{enumerate}